JRC54/todo-list/README.md

 ### Backend & Frontend

-1. Clone the repository, both Backend and Frontend will be available there.
+1. Clone the repository, both Backend and Frontend will be available there with their respective names.
     ```sh
     git clone https://github.com/JRC54/todo-list.git
     ```